Reference architectures

 • We don’t recommend the use of any disk types that are “burstable” due to inconsistent performance.

-Outside the above standard, disk types are expected to work for GitLab and the choice of each depends on your specific requirements around areas, such as durability or costs.
+Other disk types are expected to work with GitLab.
+Choose based on your requirements such as durability or cost.

 Supported infrastructure

-As a general guidance, GitLab should run on most infrastructure such as reputable Cloud Providers (AWS, GCP, Azure) and their services, or self-managed (ESXi) that meet both:
+GitLab should run on most infrastructures such as reputable cloud providers (AWS, GCP, Azure) and their services, or self-managed (ESXi) that meet both:

 • Any requirements in this section.

-However, this does not constitute a guarantee for every potential permutation.
+However, this does not guarantee compatibility with every potential permutation.

 See Recommended cloud providers and services for more information.